 In the past I’ve had personal bank accounts with a DBA (Doing Business As) where I deposited freelance income and was using my personal Social Security number.
 But I’ve never had a “business” checking, until now!

-If you’re looking for the best business bank account, here’s what it costs and all of the documents you need to open one as an LLC.
+If you’re ready to open a business bank account online, here’s what it costs and all of the documents you need as an LLC.

 1. Choose the right business bank